pariterre/neurobiomech_software/backend/README.md

       ADD_ANALYZER =               50
       REMOVE_ANALYZER =            51
       FAILED =                    100
+      NONE =               0xFFFFFFFF

-    For example, if you want to send a DISCONNECT_DELAYS_EMG command, you must send the following 8 bytes (I added / to make it easier to separate the two sections of the command, but they would obviously not be in the command):
+    For example, if you want to send a DISCONNECT_DELSYS_EMG (21 => 0x00000015) command, you must send the following 8 bytes (I added "/" to make it easier to separate the two sections of the command, but they would obviously not be in the command):
     ```
-    01 00 00 00   /   15 00 00 00
+    02 00 00 00   /   15 00 00 00
     ```

 Some of the commands are expected to pass extra data.
 To see how to format the extra data, please refer to the `Passing extra data to the server` section below.